tpluscode/tpluscode.github.io/source/_posts/2015-08-21-polymer-templatizer.markdown

 clone.member = items[i];
 ```

+I'm not sur why I had this problem though, becuase it sure as hell [works in plunker](http://plnkr.co/edit/MyPOz12b2MkTpfravUGy).

 ## Bottom line

 I very much like the Templatizer :heart_eyes:.
 It makes it possible to create very rich and composable web components